| |

 The answer is, highly interesting... and entertaining, enlightening, often funny, and sometimes sad.

-The book begins with four forewords: “Foreword” by Steve Martin; “Introduction” by Walt Disney’s daughter, Diane Disney Miller; “Originals” by Disney Legend Marty Sklar; and “Welcome!” by co-author Gene Sands.
-They set the stage for what follows: Wally Boag’s life and career, told in first person.
+The book begins with four forewords: “Foreword” by Steve Martin; “Introduction” by Walt Disneys daughter, Diane Disney Miller; “Originals” by Disney Legend Marty Sklar; and “Welcome!” by co-author Gene Sands.

 Wally Boag is honored with window above the bakery.

-Wally was born September 13, 1920, in Portland, Oregon.
-(Yes, he’s now 89 years old.)
-He began performing at the age of five.
-At sixteen, he opened a dance school.
-When Walt Disney offered Wally a two-week contract to launch the Golden Horseshoe Saloon at the soon-to-open Disneyland, Wally was not yet 35 years old—but he had already been involved in show business longer than the 27 years he would eventually work at California’s Disneyland and Florida’s Magic Kingdom.
+When Walt Disney offered Wally a two-week contract to launch the Golden Horseshoe Saloon at the soon-to-open Disneyland, Wally was not yet 35 years old—but he had already been involved in show business longer than the 27 years he would eventually work at Californias Disneyland and Floridas Magic Kingdom.

-The first third of the book is about those pre-Disneyland years.
 I enjoyed that part of the book as much as what followed.

 “Golden Vaudeville Routines”

-As I read the book, it seemed as if I were sitting with Wally, going through a scrapbook of photos and other materials from Wally’s long life on and off the stage, and hearing stories told with wit and carefully chosen words.
-The final product probably owes a great deal to the writing skill of Gene Sands, but the book comes across solely as Wally’s—probably just as the two authors intended.
+As I read the book, it seemed as if I were sitting with Wally, going through a scrapbook of photos and other materials from Wallys long life on and off the stage, and hearing stories told with wit and carefully chosen words.

 In each show, Wally would play the Traveling Salesman and then Pecos Bill.

-Wally’s tooth spitting routine always got a lot of laughs.
+Wallys tooth spitting routine always got a lot of laughs.

 Audiences could get wet during the Pecos Bill number.

-Although the book is published by Disney Editions, it’s not available through any Disney retail or online sources.
 There’s a D23 logo on the dust jacket, but it’s not even available to D23 members through the online D23 boutique.
-The major online booksellers, such as Amazon and Barnes & Noble, don’t carry it either.

-If you want his book, I know of only two places you can buy it.
-Actually unless the Walt Disney Family Museum in San Francisco is convenient for you, there’s only one place: WallyBoag.com.
 Despite the $35 price printed on the dust jacket, the website price is $45, but that includes shipping, handling, and any applicable sales tax.

 For $68, you can get the signed edition of the book with a signed Wally Boag vintage balloon kit.

 Even at $45, the book may seem pricey compared to similar books, such as Walt Disney’s Imagineering Legends and the Genesis of the Disney Theme Park, which is also from Disney Editions; which also has a dust jacket price of $35; which is also a niche book; which also a hardcover; and which is even the same size (but with around 16 fewer pages).
-Amazon sells it for $23.10.
-Shipping is free if it’s part of an order of $25 or more.
-In most of the country, there is no sales tax on Amazon orders.

-But here’s something to consider: Wally Boag had a limited press run.
-Everyone involved with this book knows that there’s not a big market for it.
-When it sells out, there will not be another printing.
-If you want this book, and you don’t buy it now, it’s likely that it will only be available at much higher collectors’ prices in the future.
+If you want this book, and you dont buy it now, its likely that it will only be available at much higher collectors prices in the future.

-More importantly, if you’re interested in the subject, the book is definitely worth it.
+More importantly, if youre interested in the subject, the book is definitely worth it.

 Note (Feb.
 21, 2011): The Walt Disney Family Museum no longer sells the book, but it is still available from the website.